What’s the Best Mic for Online DND Sessions?

 - The fact that you have to capture the audio of a group of people, while playing back the audio of your online players

-Your in-person players will want to set their microphone up behind the speakers that is relaying the online players audio if possible.
+Your in-person players will want to set their microphone up behind the speakers that is relaying the online players audio if possible as this will reduce the chance of a feedback loop.

 Recording for Later Use